 denied the principle of the church of God in which there is neither Jew nor Gentile?
 If the question is about a divine administration upon earth, then God can well make the distinction and develop His ways towards the one and the other; and it is plain that from the commencement of chapter 9 the apostle is occupied with this, and pointedly contrasts the Jews and Gentiles, presenting us with the administration of the divine ways upon the earth.
-First, declaring his attachment to Israel, he points out an election in the election for the earth, and further, that if God according to His sovereignty had chosen Israel (and such was Israel&#8217;s boast), He had not renounced His sovereignty; and consequently He could call the Gentiles if He would.
+First, declaring his attachment to Israel, he points out an election in the election for the earth, and further, that if God according to His sovereignty had chosen Israel (and such was Israel's boast), He had not renounced His sovereignty; and consequently He could call the Gentiles if He would.
 Then he recalls to mind that the prophets had shewn that a little remnant only of Israel at such an epoch would be saved, and that a stone of stumbling would be laid in Zion.

-Then in chapter 10 (after having anew protested his ardent desires for the welfare of Israel as such, notwithstanding all their ignorance) he introduces Christ the end of the law, faith, the testimony by preaching, and lastly, Israel provoked to jealousy by a foolish nation&#8212;God found of those who sought Him not, and Israel rebellious and gainsaying, God having in vain stretched forth His hands to them.
-Then he asks, &#8220;Is then this people rejected?&#8221; God forbid; God loves them still, and has reserved a remnant of them.
-The apostle then shews that their rejection is the reconciliation of the world, and the riches of the Gentiles; at the same time he presents their fall to the Gentiles received *into the place|* of the branches
+Then in chapter 10 (after having anew protested his ardent desires for the welfare of Israel as such, notwithstanding all their ignorance) he introduces Christ the end of the law, faith, the testimony by preaching, and lastly, Israel provoked to jealousy by a foolish nation -- God found of those who sought Him not, and Israel rebellious and gainsaying, God having in vain stretched forth His hands to them.
+Then he asks, "Is then this people rejected?"
+God forbid; God loves them still, and has reserved a remnant of them.
+The apostle then shews that their rejection is the reconciliation of the world, and the riches of the Gentiles; at the same time he presents their fall to the Gentiles received *into the place*¦ of the branches